-12 - The functional explanation
+12 - Exogenous joint-location.
+The functional explanation

-In order to arrive at a functional explanation of the modus operandi of the system that produces a cluster by exogenous joint-location, we must specify some fundamental elements (figure 6).
+In order to arrive at a functional explanation of the modus operandi of the system that produces a cluster by exogenous joint location, we must specify some fundamental elements of Figure 6.

-A - Necessitating Factors
+A - Necessitating Factors.